FREE Plant-Based Protein Course with 40+ Recipes

 My palate has been refined on restaurant meals, which I’m sure put their own Americanized spin on the dishes I love.
 I imagine it’s the similar feeling I get when dining at most Italian restaurants; the food is wonderful, but it’s not the cuisine I grew up on.

 Easy in the title also refers to the ingredient list; you should be able to find all of the ingredients at your local, well-stocked grocery store.
-Even to someone who loves hiking across town to the International food market, I appreciate when I don’t have to make any special trips for dinner.
-Of course, I think this recipe is better with Thai basil over regular basil, but the traditional kind will do in a pinch.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print

 Easy Vegan Drunken Noodles!
 This vegan noodle recipe is a must-make if you like drunken noodles.
 You’ve gotta try this delicious drunken noodles recipe.
 Inspired by the Thai favorite, Pad Kee Mao, ready in 30 minutes!

 See blog post copy for substitutions and ingredient notes.

 (Includes 40+ recipes!)